A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: Related Studies and Literature Reviews

-The most highly related works to the work presented in this study also looks at the application of DL to a variety of SE tasks.
-The two most closely related papers in this space are non-peer reviewed literature reviews hosted on arXiv by Li \etal~\cite{DBLPjournalscorrabs180504825} and Ferrerire \etal~\cite{ferreira2019software}, which we briefly discuss here for completeness.
-Li \etal's study analyzes 98 DL studies for general trends and applications in DL.
-The primary findings of this work discusses the SE tasks addressed and the most common architectures employed.
-They also briefly discuss an overview of concerns when using DL within SE, largely drawn from existing work.
-Similarly, Ferreira et al. \cite{ferreira2019software} provide similar analysis to the paper presented by Li et al. However, Ferreira et al. provides a brief description of the works they studied as well as highlights some of their strengths in regards to the specific tasks they addressed.
-They also perform a general survey of the type of DL architectures implemented.
-Our work differs significantly from, and implements a much more detailed and methodological analysis than both of these SLRs.
+Our work differs significantly as we implement a much more detailed and methodological analysis than both of these SLRs.
 Our analysis is rooted in an exploration of the \textit{components of learning}, offering a much more comprehensive view of the entirety of applied DL approaches.
 Additionally, we carry out an exploratory data analysis to examine trends in the attributes we extracted from our primary studies.
 In addition to discussing common architectures and SE tasks, our SLR goes further by discussing additional factors such as data types, preprocessing techniques, exploratory data analysis methods, learning algorithms, loss functions, hyperparamter tuning methods, techniques to prevent over/under - fitting, baseline techniques used in evaluations, benchmarks used in evaluations, consideration of the principle of Occam's Razor, metrics used in evaluations and reproducibility concerns, all of which are omitted from the previous two studies.
 In addition to a thorough discussion of these aspects, we also provide a correlation analysis between these different attributes of DL approaches applied to SE.
 We outline many meaningful relationships that can aid future researchers in their development of new DL solutions.
 Along with our analysis, we synthesized common pitfalls and difficulties that exist when applying DL-based solutions, and provide guidelines for avoiding these.
-Lastly, we include actionable next steps for future researchers to continue exploring and improving on the many aspects of DL implementations when applied to SE.
+Lastly, we include actionable next steps for future researchers to continue exploring and improving on various aspects of DL techniques applied to SE.